vgdh/OrcaSlicer-first-layer-travel-acceleration-fix/README.md

-# OrcaSlicer-first-layer-travel-acceleration-fix
+# OrcaSlicer first layer travel acceleration fix
 This is a post processor for G-code files.
-It fixes slow acceleration for travel moves.
+It fixes a slow acceleration for travel moves.